cern-it-efp/EOSC-Testsuite/README.rst

 ---------------------------------------------
 (Note the versions are numbered with the date of the release: YEAR.MONTH)

-``20.6``
+``20.6 - latest``

 -Improved support for running on Oracle Cloud Infrastructure and T-Systems' OTC.

--Added option --custom-nodes to set the number of instances that should be deployed for the shared cluster.
+-Added option --customNodes to set the number of instances that should be deployed for the shared cluster.

 -Using Terraform's yamldecode with configs.yaml for variables instead of Python's replace function with placeholders.

 -Disabled general Terraform support: only the providers and clouds that support Terraform and are present on the table above are fully supported by this suite.
-To run on another provider (supporting Terraform or not), the option '--no-terraform' has to be used.
+To run on another provider (supporting Terraform or not), the option '--noTerraform' has to be used.

 ``20.2``